The Mindy Project: Cast changes

 The first change occurred when Stephen Tobolowsky's role was eliminated after the second episode – following re-shoots that saw his character be re-written into a mere authoritarian figure in the office – when it was decided that "they didn't really want Mindy to have a boss in the office".
 Tobolowsky returned, albeit in a voice-over only role, in the eighth episode to explain that his character had retired.
-The second change of the season, which was first reported on November 20, 2012, saw Amanda Setton's role also eliminated entirely and Anna Camp downgraded to a recurring cast member.
+The second change of the season, which was first reported on November 20, 2012, saw Amanda Setton's role also eliminated and Anna Camp downgraded to a recurring cast member.
 They both departed after the twelfth episode.
 Despite becoming a recurring cast member, Camp only made a single appearance in the seventeenth episode.
 Neither Setton or Camp's characters had their absence referenced, nor were they mentioned again.

 The first change for the second season, which occurred before production of the season began, saw Xosha Roquemore upgraded to a series regular role after recurring in the final three episodes of the previous season.
 The second change, which occurred just prior to the production of the season's fifth episode, resulted in Adam Pally also being upgraded to a series regular role.
 He had previously signed onto the series in a recurring role but had filmed only two episodes prior to being promoted.

 The first change of the third season occurred prior to the start of production and saw Zoe Jarman's role eliminated from the show.
 Like Setton and Camp's departures in the first season, the absence of her character was never addressed.
 The second cast change of the season was announced on November 21, 2014, and saw Adam Pally leave the series after the season's thirteenth episode.
 His departure after the thirteenth episode of the season was a condition of his upgrade to a series regular that had occurred the previous year.
 It was reported that Pally is "expected to make occasional guest appearances".
 Pally made multiple guest appearances after his departure, where he was still credited amongst the regular cast in episodes he appeared, making his final appearance as a part of the main cast in the third-season finale.

 In December 2015 it was reported that Fortune Feimster had been upgraded to a series regular role beginning with the fourteenth episode of the fourth season, after appearing in seven of the first thirteen episodes.
 Garret Dillahunt joined the show in a major recurring role as Dr. Jody Kimball-Kinney.

 In June 2016, it was announced that Chris Messina would not be returning as a series regular for season five, but would instead appear as a guest star.